-- (f) The height of all trees and shrubs must be measured from the final parking lot grade of the project site. - (g) Mulch requirements.
+- (f) The height of all trees, palms, and shrubs located within the buffer areas must be measured from the final parking lot grade of the project site.
+All other plants are measured from the final grade in which they reside.
+Tree and shrub heights may not be less than the minimum requirements set forth in LDC10-420(c) and LDC10-420(d). - (g) Mulch requirements.
 A two-inch minimum layer, after watering-in, of mulch or other recycled materials must be placed and maintained around all newly installed trees, shrubs, and groundcover plantings.
 Each tree must have a ring of mulch no less than 24 inches beyond its trunk in all directions.
 The use of cypress mulch is strongly discouraged.
 Sand, gravel, rock, or shell are not appropriate mulch materials.